johnkord/alerter/README.md

 ### CSRF Protection
 There's no need to worry about CSRF attacks because all backend endpoints expect the `Authorization` header, and the javascript presented by the server to the client will read the cookie set above and will set make sure all javascript initiated URL requests to have an `Authorization` header with the value `Bearer COOKIE_SET_ABOVE`.
 Another site could not forward a user to one of these backend endpoints with a correct `Authorization` header because other sites cannot read the server site's cookie.

-## Alert Producer (write)
+## Producing Alerts
-An alert can be produced by making a `GET` web request to `https://ALERT_SERVER_FQDN:PORT/alerts/v1/write` using an Alerter token in the Authorization header as a Bearer token.
+An alert can be produced by making a `GET` web request to `https://ALERT_SERVER_FQDN:PORT/alerts/v1/write/ALERT_ID_HERE` using an Alerter token in the Authorization header as a Bearer token.
 Here's an example with curl's CLI:

 ```bash
 curl https://ALERT_SERVER_FQDN:PORT/alerts/v1/write/MY_ALERT_ID_HERE  -H "Authorization: Bearer MY_ALERTER_TOKEN_here"